-VVARNING: This is a controlled document.
+Policy WARNING: This is a controlled document.
 Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.a
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au

-ITEM 8 - ATTACHMENT 1 REVISED LEGISLATIVE COMPLIANCE POLICY.
+REVISED LEGISLATIVE COMPLIANCE POLICY.

-- a) Commitment to and the establishment of a compliance program; - b) Implementation of a compliance program, including ongoing education and maintenance: - Monitoring and Measuring reporting and supervision of the compliance program; and - Continual Improvement regular review and continual improvement of the compliance program.
+- Commitment to and the establishment of a compliance program; a) - Implementation of a compliance program, including ongoing education and b) maintenance: - Monitoring and Measuring reporting and supervision of the compliance c) program; and - Continual Improvement regular review and continual improvement of the d) compliance program.